 I am not sure how well this scheme is going.
 It has not been reviewed.
 It should be reviewed.
 I understand that they have had eight go through it.
 They are aiming for, the internal KPIs, I believe about 30.
 Six have completed it and two are active.
-It is pretty hard to be somebody who voluntarily puts their hand up and says, 'Hey, listen, I might be at risk of being radicalised.'
+It is pretty hard to find somebody who will voluntarily put their hand up and say, 'Hey, listen, I might be at risk of being radicalised.'
 But I do note the Australian Parliament tabled an inquiry just in December last year into right-wing extremist movements in Australia and they listed factors that contribute to radicalisation.
 I know that if you talk to the police, they have their radicalisation checklists about things that you need to keep on the lookout for.
 It says in the report, in section 3.2: